machine-intelligence-laboratory/OptimalNumberOfTopics/docs/README.md

     --min-num-topics 100 \      # minimum number of topics in the text collection --num-topics-interval 50    # search step in number of topics
 ```

+## Renormalization

+The approach is described in the following paper:
+(Koltcov, Sergei, Vera Ignatenko, and Sergei Pashakhin.
+"Fast tuning of topic models: an application of Rényi entropy and renormalization theory."
+Conference Proceedings Paper.
+Vol. 18.
+No. 30.
+2019.)[https://www.researchgate.net/profile/Sergei_Koltsov2/publication/337427975_5th_International_Electronic_Conference_on_Entropy_and_Its_Applications_Fast_tuning_of_topic_models_an_application_of_Renyi_entropy_and_renormalization_theory/links/5dd6d6bf458515dc2f41e248/5th-International-Electronic-Conference-on-Entropy-and-Its-Applications-Fast-tuning-of-topic-models-an-application-of-Renyi-entropy-and-renormalization-theory.pdf].
+Briefly, one model with a big number of topics is trained.
+Then, the number of topics is gradually reduced to one single topic: on each iteration two topics are selected by some criterion and merged into one.
+Minimum value of entropy is supposed to show the best, optimal, number of topics, when the model is most stable.

 ## Structure